EvilScott/chatty/README.md

+# Chatty
-# Chatty - a node.js web chatroom using websockets
+## a Node.js chatroom using websockets and Backbone.js

-## Required node.js modules
-* socket.io
-* express
-* string
+###Mostly for funsies.
+Still under development.